brandur/sorg/content/drafts/postgres-atomicity.md

 ### Hint bits (#hint-bits)

-You may have noticed above that `HeapTupleSatisfiesMVCC` does one more thing before returning from a visibility
+`HeapTupleSatisfiesMVCC` from above does one more thing before returning from a visibility check:
-check:

 ``` c
 SetHintBits(tuple, buffer, HEAP_XMIN_COMMITTED,